Skip to main content

 Self-care basics

 Caring for a new baby and yourself can be hard.
-Here are some ways you can care for yourself and get more rest:
+Here are some ways you can look after yourself:

 • rest when your baby sleeps